atv2016/frigate_ocr_recognizer/README.md

     value_template: "{{ trigger.payload_json['ocr_text'] | regex_search('PRIME') }}"
 ```

 And attach the appropriate action to it, like TTS or whatever you would like.
-Possibly in the future one could trigger on the watched_ocr string defined in the docker compose file.
+Some of regex_search expression i use are PRIME,DPD, ROYAL MAIL,MORRISONS, THAMES WATER etc. Possibly in the future one could trigger on the watched_ocr string defined in the docker compose file but i have not looked at that possibility yet (although the return MQTT topic does get updated as per plate recognizer).
 In theory, you could automate your house by holding up a sign in front of the camera (LIGHTS OFF or ALARM, or HELP) and you could then have HA perform it's automations.

-Remember, if you use the use_clean_snapshots=false option you will have to wait until the event has signaled it's last message.
+Remember, if you use the ```use_clean_snapshots=false``` option you will have to wait until the event has signaled it's last message.
 This has implications obviously for automations, as the clean snapshot won't be available until the event has finished (as opposed to a regular API snapshot which will be immediately available).
-This means your automation won't run until the events ends either, so there might a slight delay, but it also all depends on your use case and how you're event detection is configured in frigate.
+This means your automation won't run until the events ends either, so there might a slight delay, but it all depends on your use case and also how you're event detection is configured in frigate.